tdwg/gbwg/dwc-mixs/dwc/README.md

 ### Source: MIxS

-The extension based primarily on MIxS and includes all terms from MIxS v6 core, with the exception the following considered redundant to terms in DwC:Occurrence and DwC:Event
+The extension based primarily on MIxS and includes all terms from MIxS v6 core, with the exception the following considered redundant to terms in [DwC:Location](https://dwc.tdwg.org/terms/#location).

 - `lat_lon`
 - `depth`